 Natalie received her Doctorate of Musical Arts from the University of Missouri-Kansas City Conservatory of Music and Dance, Masters of Music from George Mason University, and a Bachelor of Arts from the University of California, Los Angeles.
 She has studied with many internationally recognized and accomplished brass performers and teachers, among them Martin Hackleman, Chris Cooper, Brian O’Connor, Pete Nowlen, Jens Lindemann, and Patrick Sheridan.

-Dunwoody Mirvil, trombone, is Assistant Professor of Trombone at the School of Music at Stetson University.
-Prior to his appointment at Stetson, Mirvil was Director of Trombone at Florida Memorial University (Miami, Fla.) and Assistant Professor of Low Brass at Southeastern University (Lakeland, Fla.), a position in which he instructed students of trombone, euphonium, and tuba.
-His experience as an educator also includes a term as Director of Bands at Amos P. Godby High School in Tallahassee, Fla., and consistent work as a resident clinician.
+Dunwoody Mirvil is Assistant Professor of Trombone at Stetson University’s School of Music, where he leads trombone instruction and mentor students in both music education and performance.
+Prior to his appointment at Stetson, Dr. Mirvil served as Director of Trombone at Florida Memorial University and as Assistant Professor of Low Brass at Southeastern University, where he taught trombone, euphonium, and tuba.
+His teaching background also includes work as Director of Bands at Amos P. Godby High School in Tallahassee and ongoing service as a resident clinician.

-Dunwoody’s research interests center on equipping educators and students with practical techniques to overcome common challenges of the trombone.
-He demonstrated a commitment to this by co-authoring a chapter on trombone pedagogy in Teaching Instrumental Music: Perspectives and Pedagogies for the 21st Century (July 2023), a textbook published by Oxford University Press as a resource for prospective and current music educators nationwide.
-Additionally, his treatise, entitled Dr. Nathaniel O. Brickens: His Pedagogy, Career, and Influence on Trombone Performers and Educators, is cited in the International Trombone Association Journal Vol. 50, Issue #3 (July 2022) and being used by several trombone professors as a blueprint for developing and maintaining a reputable trombone studio.
+Dr. Mirvil’s research focuses on practical strategies for addressing common challenges in trombone instruction.
+He co-authored a chapter on trombone pedagogy in Teaching Instrumental Music: Perspectives and Pedagogies for the 21st Century (Oxford University Press, 2023) and wrote the treatise Dr. Nathaniel O. Brickens: His Pedagogy, Career, and Influence on Trombone Performers and Educators, which has been cited in the International Trombone Association Journal and adopted by trombone professors to inform their teaching.

-Dunwoody is an adjudicator for the Florida Bandmasters Association, a member of the International Trombone Association, Florida Music Education Association, Phi Mu Alpha Sinfonia Music Fraternity of America, Inc., Kappa Delta Pi International Honor Society for Education, and a McKnight Fellowship recipient.
-Dr. Mirvil is also an endorsed Performing Artist for Conn-Selmer, Inc., and has two signature mouthpieces with Giddings Mouthpieces.
+He also serves as an adjudicator for the Florida Bandmasters Association and is an active member of the International Trombone Association and the Florida Music Education Association.
+A recipient of the McKnight Fellowship, Dr. Mirvil is an endorsed Performing Artist for Conn-Selmer, Inc., and Sshhmute Practice Mutes, and he has two signature mouthpieces with Giddings Mouthpieces.

 Clayton Maddox, a native of South Bay, Florida, is an active soloist, educator, and freelance musician.
 He currently holds the positions of Lecturer of Music and Adjunct Instructor of Music at Henderson State University and the Huel D. Perkins Fellow at Louisiana State University where he is pursuing his doctoral studies.